lhj-lhj/MetaSlot/README.md

 ## 📬 Contact

+I am a master's student with research interests in representation learning and robotic manipulation.

-For questions or collaboration, please feel free to open an issue or contact us.
+For questions or potential collaborations, please feel free to open an issue or reach out via email:

+📧 hongjia.liu@aalto.fi